Dibyajyotikabi/info-box-plugin/README.md

 2. Upload the `info-box-plugin` directory to the `/wp-content/plugins/` directory of your WordPress installation.
 3. Activate the plugin through the 'Plugins' menu in WordPress.

-Your plugin directory structure should look like this:

 ## Usage

 To display an information box, use the following shortcode in your WordPress post or page: